 Depositary Receipts Risk.
 The Fund may invest in depositary receipts.
 Depositary receipts may be subject to certain of the risks associated with direct investments in the securities of foreign companies, such as currency, political, economic and market risks, because their values depend on the performance of the non-dollar denominated underlying foreign securities.
 Certain countries may limit the ability to convert depositary into the underlying foreign securities and vice versa, which may cause the securities of the foreign company to trade at a discount or premium to the market price of the related depositary receipts.
 Depositary receipts may be purchased through "sponsored" or "unsponsored" facilities.
-A sponsored facility is established jointly by a depositary and the issuer of the underlying security.
-A depositary may establish an unsponsored facility without participation by the issuer of the deposited security.
+A sponsored facility is established jointly by a depositary and the issuer of the deposited security.
 Unsponsored receipts may involve higher expenses and may be less liquid.
 Holders of unsponsored depositary receipts generally bear all the costs of such facilities, and the depositary of an unsponsored facility frequently is under no obligation to distribute shareholder communications received from the issuer of the deposited security or to pass through voting rights to the holders of such receipts in respect of the deposited securities.